Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Proposed approach

 \section{Proposed approach}

-As mentioned in the previous sections, this paper deals with a Fair PCA framework by means of a multi-objective optimization problem.
-Moreover, for a dimension reduction problem from $d$ to $r$-dimensional space, we use the solution of the classical PCA and select $r$ principal components that optimize both Equations~\eqref{eq:recons_error} and~\eqref{eq:fairness_measure} simultaneously.
-Assume that $\mathbf{q}^{*} = \left[ q_1^{*}, \ldots, q_r^{*} \right]$, where $q_i^{*} \in \left\{1, 2, \ldots, d \right\}$, $i=1, \ldots, r$, represents the selected principal components.
+In this paper, we propose a multi-objective-based approach for Fair PCA.
+Moreover, for a dimensionality reduction problem from $d$ to $r$-dimensional space, we use the solution of the classical PCA and select $r$ principal components that optimize both Equations~\eqref{eq:recons_error} and~\eqref{eq:fairness_measure} simultaneously.
+Assume $\mathbf{q}^{*} = \left[ q_1^{*}, \ldots, q_r^{*} \right]$, where each $q_i^{*} \in \left\{1, 2, \ldots, d \right\}$, $i=1, \ldots, r$ indicates the selected principal components (columns of $\mathbf{U}$).
 The multi-objective optimization problem is expressed by

 where $\mathbf{U}^{*} = \left[ \mathbf{u}_{q_1^{*}}, \mathbf{u}_{q_2^{*}}, \ldots, \mathbf{u}_{q_r^{*}} \right]$ is the adjusted projection matrix whose columns are composed by the principal components extracted from $\mathbf{U}$.
 Note that $\mathbf{u}_{q_1^{*}}, \mathbf{u}_{q_2^{*}}, \ldots, \mathbf{u}_{q_r^{*}}$ are not, necessarily, the first $r$ columns of $\mathbf{U}$.
 For example, if $\mathbf{q}^{*} = \left[ 1, 3, 6 \right]$ (i.e, the columns 1, 3 and 6 of $\mathbf{U}$ are a solution of~\eqref{eq:fair_PCA}), then $\left[ \mathbf{u}_{q_1^{*}}, \mathbf{u}_{q_2^{*}}, \mathbf{u}_{q_3^{*}} \right] = \left[\mathbf{u}_1, \mathbf{u}_3, \mathbf{u}_6 \right]$.
 Moreover, one does not need to include an orthogonality constraint on $\mathbf{U}^{*}$, since the selected columns already ensure this property.
 Therefore, one only needs to select a combination of the principal components provided by the classical PCA.